COVID-19 confirmed in all Minnesota counties as statewide mask mandate starts

 In downtown Stillwater, few people walking the streets, even when near others, wore masks.
 But many retailers reported that customers were complying with the mandate once they entered stores.

-Cassidy Vadner, 39, owner of a downtown gift shop, said compliance had been good, except for some customers who failed to use their masks to cover their noses.
+Cassidy Vadner, 39, owner of a downtown gift shop, said compliance had been good, except for some customers whose masks failed to cover their noses.

 In Forest Lake, compliance appeared less uniform.

-Among people walking about and shopping, several said they found it unnecessary to wear a mask.
+Among people walking about and shopping, several said they found masks unnecessary.
 And while many stores in the city had signs on their doors saying masks were required, not all customers followed the rule.
 Several employees said they had to remind customers without masks that they were required to wear them before entering.

 At Downtown Barbers, owner Brent Anderson wore a mask around his neck, ready to pull it up if needed.
 He said it is hard to cut hair, holding your arms up in the air, with breathing partly obstructed.